 Throughout the biennium, supervisory personnel must have one eye on the work to be done and one eye on the budget.
-To ensure that the most important jobs are accomplished within the budget limits, the biennial budget plan must be refined into a work plan for each month's activities.
-This enables coordination of materials and equipment availability with the work having the greatest priority for that month.
+To ensure that the most important work is accomplished within the budget limits, the biennial budget plan must be refined into a work plan for each month's activities.
+This enables coordination of materials and equipment availability with the work having the greatest priority for a given month.
 Consistent with that monthly plan, Supervisors prepare a daily plan of specific work assignments for the upcoming week.
-This daily plan will not only recognize the priority items addressed in the monthly plan, but will also be adapted to fit current weather conditions, unexpected events, employee absences, equipment breakdowns, etc. This is the backbone of good management and alerts all employees of the following day's activity so they can make proper preparation and wear proper clothing.
+The daily plan should recognize the priority items addressed in the monthly plan, but also be adapted to fit current weather conditions, unexpected events, employee absences, equipment breakdowns, etc. This is the backbone of good management and alerts all employees of the following day's activity so they can make proper preparation and wear proper clothing.